f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/open-api-protection/Readme.md

 ### 1.2 Verify App

-Verify that our app returns requests:
+Verify the application return:

 ```bash
 curl http://10.1.10.94/endpoint1
 ```

-It will be returned with the following output:
+The following output will be returned:

 ```
 OK.
 Endpoint - 1